If you are planning on starting an ecommerce website, then EKM and Wix will probably have come to your attention. But which one is the better option?

 Wix on the other hand only say that they include a free SSL certificate, have 99.9% uptime and 50gb storage.

 This doesn’t stop me putting both platforms to the test!
-And to do this, I took three of their customer example sites and ran them through Pingdom’s speed tool using their London, UK server.
-I did this once a day for three days to get a nice spread of data, so how did they do?
+And to do this, I took three of their customer example sites and ran them through Pingdom’s speed tool using their London, UK server and Googles Page Speed Insight once a day for five days to get a nice spread of data, so how did they do?

 Wix on the other hand had what can only be described as shocking performance and this is also noticeable when the example sites loaded as you would see individual page elements load in.
 Not only is this not great from a user experience perspective but page load time is also a ranking factor for search engines.